Current Probe User Manual

 Using the Product

-Connect the sensor following the steps in the Getting Started section of this user manual.
+Connect the sensor following the steps in the Quick Start section of this user manual.

-The Current Probe was designed to look like it should be wired in series with the circuit.
+Wire the Current Probe in series with the components in the circuit.
 Currents in either direction can be measured.
 The current will be indicated as positive if current flows in the direction of the arrow on the small box (from the red terminal to the black terminal).
 The range is ±0.6 A (±600 mA).

 Videos